 Remember that when you face criminal charges, it does not mean you are guilty.
 You are innocent until proven guilty and only guilty if convicted.
 The goal at Adkins Law is to fight for a dismissal, or at least a reduction, on every defense case.
 The goal is for your criminal charges to have the least adverse impact on your life.

 Let Adkins Law go to work for you and let's protect your rights, freedom, and future.
-Contact Adkins Law to speak with a criminal defense lawyer.
+Contact Adkins Law to speak with a Huntersville criminal defense attorney.

 In North Carolina, a misdemeanor is defined as any crime that is not labeled a felony.
 Misdemeanors are usually considered "lesser" criminal acts.
 They are generally punished less severely than felonies, but more so than infractions.
 Examples of misdemeanor offenses in North Carolina include: possession of marijuana (less than 1.5 ounces), simple assault (a bar fight), and trespassing.